 - B vitamins – support metabolism;

-- Magnesium – supports muscle and nerve function.
+- Magnesium – supports muscle and nervous system function.

 Couscous is not suitable for a strict keto diet due to its high carbohydrate content.

-Its glycemic index is around 65, indicating its ability to quickly raise blood sugar levels.
+Its glycemic index is about 65, indicating its ability to quickly raise blood sugar levels.